ItsSpres/CSD310-GroupProj2023/ReadMe.md

 # Status
+FINAL SQL CURRENT IS SHOWING COMMANDS THAT WOULD MATCH CURRENT ERD 12/2
 ### Python Code
 - Needs to be added and reviewed
 ### SQL
 - Consider making new SQL file named differently.
 Then delete first and second.
-- Needs Insert commands (see below for possible code)
-- Needs Tables changed/tweaked to match current ERD
+- Needs Insert commands (see below for possible code) ✅ Needs Tables changed/tweaked to match current ERD
 - Needs entities to match word Doc
 - Needs final review
 ## What Inserts might look like?